F-Zarian/pdsnd_github/README.md

 ### Project Title -  Post Your Work on GitHub

 ### Description
+In this project, I will create a GitHub repository as well as my local repository.
+Working on a repo for my bikeshare project (previous Udacity project), I will make multiple branches, make edits to files on those branches and then I will commit the changes to my remote repository on GitHub.

 ### Files used
 The files used are files from a previous bikeshare project which include: